 Farrell Summer Experiential Learning Grants

+The grant funds will be awarded as a reimbursement for expenses.
 Students should not expect to rely exclusively on these funds for summer funding.
 Applicants must be specific and forthcoming regarding other available sources of financial support.
 Students' financial need for the summer may be taken into account in determining award amounts.

 How to Apply

-- proposal explaining what you will do during the summer and how the summer experiential learning activity is related to your political science studies (1 page maximum)
+- A proposal explaining what you will do during the summer and how the summer experiential learning activity is related to your political science studies (1 page maximum)

-- unofficial transcript
+- Unofficial transcript